oqtane/oqtane.docs/src/pages/guides/docs/markdown.md

-﻿# Markdown Tips in the Octane Docs
+﻿# Markdown Tips in the Oqtane Docs

 Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown files.
 Here the most important tips for people working with this: